YueLiPicasso/OCanrenTutorial/Main/helloWorld2/README.md

 # Digesting the Types

 OCanren is for typed relational programming.Two points here: it is typed, and it is relational.
-We shall now study how to work with types in OCanren.
-This clears the way so that we can then focus on relational programming.
+We shall now study how to work with the types.
+This clears the way so that we can then focus on the relational part.

 We have seen that the OCanren internal representation of a string has a type of the form `('a, 'a logic) injected` and we have named it an _injected type_, referring to the injection